openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
 It consists of the following parameters defined by this specification:
   * `type`: REQUIRED.
 Array designating the types a certain Credential type supports, according to [@VC_DATA], Section 4.3.
   * `credentialSubject`: OPTIONAL.
-An array of claims description objects as defined in (#claims-description).
+An array of claims description objects as defined in (#claims-description-issuer-metadata).

 The following is a non-normative example of an object containing the `credential_configurations_supported` parameter for Credential Format `jwt_vc_json`: